-In June 2005, following the announcement in May 2005 of the discovery of high grade mineralization at Hugo North Extension, Rio Tinto plc (together with its wholly-owned subsidiaries, "Rio Tinto") indirectly took part in a private placement in the Company and became its then largest shareholder.
-At June 30, 2015, Rio Tinto owned approximately 11.3% of the Company's issued and outstanding shares.
+In June 2005, following the announcement in May 2005 of the discovery of high grade mineralization at Hugo North Extension, Rio Tinto indirectly took part in a private placement in the Company and became its then largest shareholder.
+At December 31, 2015, Rio Tinto owned approximately 11.2% of the Company's issued and outstanding shares.

 Following Rio Tinto's investment in the Company in June 2005, Rio Tinto acquired, through a series of transactions, approximately 49% of Turquoise Hill's issued and outstanding shares.
 On January 24, 2012, Rio Tinto announced that it had increased its ownership interest in Turquoise Hill to 51%.
 At that time, Rio Tinto was deemed to have acquired beneficial ownership over the common shares of the Company held by Turquoise Hill.
-At June 30, 2015, Turquoise Hill owned approximately 9.4% of the Company's issued and outstanding common shares, which it acquired pursuant to the Earn-In Agreement.
-When combined with the common shares of the Company held by Rio Tinto, at June 30, 2015, Rio Tinto beneficially owned approximately 20.7% of the Company's issued and outstanding shares.
+At December 31, 2015, Turquoise Hill owned approximately 9.4% of the Company's issued and outstanding common shares, which it acquired pursuant to the Earn-In Agreement.
+When combined with the common shares of the Company held by Rio Tinto, at December 31, 2015, Rio Tinto beneficially owned approximately 20.6% of the Company's issued and outstanding shares.